The Best Anchor Text Distribution Using Backlink Research – SEO Link Strategy

 I now take those numbers and divide the by the total number of backlinks to that page, in this case 100 (I did that on purpose for easy math).

-Here is what the percentages look like in order from highest to lowest:
+Here is what the percentages look like sorted out in each of their 3 main groups.

 - page title – 22%

 - keyword plus – 11%

 - keyword – 9%